Connector for OData – Integration in applications

 4. File name

 Optionally, a file name for the download can be passed on here.
 This is shown as a preselected name when saving the file in the browser.
 In the example above, the file name is detected from a field on the view page, that is filled using the metadata of the media resource.
-If such a field is unavailable, "null" can be passed on.
+If such a field is not available, 'null' can be passed.

 5. Content Disposition Type

-This (optional) value defines the content disposition type of the download, such as whether the file should be directly embedded in the browser (value: "inline") or is only available as a download (value: "attachment").
-This value is optional and can also be defined as null.
+This (optional) value determines the content disposition type of the download, i.e. whether the file should be embedded directly in the browser (value "inline") or only be available as a download (value "attachment").
+This value is optional and can also be defined as "zero".

 Since the Velocity callable returns only one URI to the media resource, it can be used flexibly in various HTML controls.

-Saving/updating files as OData media resources can be achieved with an edit page assigned to the Media Link Entry data group.
+Saving and updating files as an OData media resource can be realized via an input page assigned to the media link entry data group.
 On it, the data fields can be placed for the media resource metadata as usual.

 The upload of the actual file is controlled via the "File selection" element.
 To do so, proceed as follows:

-1. Place a new file selection on the input page and select the option "No link" in properties on the "Data field" tab.
+1. Place a new file selection on the input page and select the "No link" option on the "Data field" tab in the properties.

-2. On the "Expert" tab, change the value for the expert attribute "name" to "odataMediaResource".
+2. On the "Expert" tab, change the value of the expert attribute "name" to "odataMediaResource".

 3. On the input page, create the new Expert attribute "rq_odaction" with the value "upload" in the properties of the Save button.

 Using this request value, two OData requests are automatically generated when the record is saved.
-First, a Media Link Entry is generated for the uploaded file through the OData service.
-Next, with a second request, the values from the data fields on the edit page are saved as metadata for the Media Link Entry.
+First, a media link entry is created for the uploaded file via the OData service.
+The values from the data fields on the input page are then saved as metadata for the media link entry with a second request.

 Depending on the system architecture, the file may need to be stored temporarily on the Intrexx Portal Server both when uploading and downloading files between the browser and the OData server.
-If very large files are used, this may lead to resource bottlenecks (in particular, in the portal server RAM) and performance problems.
+With very large files, this can lead to resource bottlenecks (especially in the main memory of the portal server) and performance problems.

-If this occurs, the URIs to the media resources should be determined directly from the OData feed entry and integrated into the application page, ensuring that access to the file occurs directly from the browser via the OData server.
+In this case, the URIs for the media resources should be determined directly from the OData feed entry and integrated into the application page so that the file can be accessed from the browser directly via the OData server.
 Video and audio stream resources in particular should only be integrated in this way.

 Files with Intrexx OData provider services